Hualien Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Taiwan without a visa for tourism or business purposes
+Citizens of eligible countries can enter Taiwan for tourism or business without a visa for a specified period.

 Arrival Process